The Aging Process: Signs, Effects, and What to Expect as You Get Older

 Many seniors notice that even if their weight remains constant, their body shape changes with age.
 Perhaps they feel less "firm" than they used to, or maybe they notice that more body fat migrates to their bellies.
 Frustratingly, these changes can occur even without changes to their diet and exercise routines.

 What's going on?
 Simply put, many seniors experience sarcopenia, or muscle loss, unless they actively work to maintain their muscle tone.
-In fact, the effects of aging on muscles can start as young as 30 and accelerate with age.
-As a result, we lose about 30 to 50 percent of our muscle strength between the ages of 30 and 80.12
+According to a study in Clinical Interventions in Aging, the effects of aging on muscles can start as young as 30 and accelerate with age.
+As a result, we lose about 30 to 50 percent of our muscle strength between the ages of 30 and 80.

 Because muscle burns more calories than fat, losing this muscle can lead to a slower metabolism.
 And a slower metabolism can lead to fat accumulation.